Environmental, Social & Governance

 Product Safety & Compliance

 We maintain a product safety and compliance program in support of our efforts to sell products that are safe and to protect our customers and our people.
-We seek to maintain consistent quality of our manufacturers’ products through a range of measures to assess quality and identify opportunities in order to promote prompt responses to any identified issues.
-Our quality assurance measures include a variety of monitoring procedures and practices such as inspection of pre-production samples, site visits of our vendors’ production facilities and inspection of inbound shipments at our distribution facilities.
+We seek to maintain a level of safety of our products through a range of measures to assess and identify opportunities to promote prompt responses to any identified issues.
+Our safety assurance measures include a variety of monitoring procedures and practices such as inspection and testing of samples, site visits of our vendor partners production facilities and inspection of inbound shipments at our distribution facilities.

 The RH Product Safety & Compliance team works in partnership with our vendors, third-party laboratories, and technical experts in connection with testing for regulatory, industry, and brand standards.
 We believe that partnering with accredited labs across the globe helps RH to monitor products and materials for issues of safety and quality.